bowenc0221/panoptic-deeplab/README.md

 ">model</a></td>
 </tr>
 </tbody></table>

+### DepthwiseSeparableConv2d in ASPP and Decoder
+Coming soon

+## Results on COCO panoptic segmentation
+Coming soon in the Detectron2 version.

 ## Disclaimer
 * The implementation in this repo will be depracated, please refer to my [Detectron2 implementation](https://github.com/facebookresearch/detectron2/tree/master/projects/Panoptic-DeepLab) which gives slightly better results.